 1. Find a buddy

 We’d all love to be Elsa from Frozen, but stomping off into the snow on your own is no fairy-tale.
-If something does go wrong (more likely in snowy/muddy conditions), it’s best to have a friend there to get help and keep you warm.
-Find someone experienced who’ll show you the ropes on your first winter trek and teach you about its hazards.
-You can admire the stunning scenery together too.
+If something does go wrong (which is much more likely in snowy/muddy conditions), it’s best to have a friend there to get help and keep you warm.
+Find someone experienced who’ll show you the ropes on your first winter trek and teach you about the hazards you may face out on the trails.
+You can admire the stunning scenery together too, and nothing motivates more than having someone alongside to keep you going when you feel like turning around.

 2. Dress in layers

-Staying warm and dry is essential, but you must avoid overheating too – cooled-down sweat leaves you at risk of hypothermia.
+Staying warm and dry is essential, but you must avoid overheating too – cooled-down sweat leaves you at risk of hypothermia, and it’s much harder for you to stay warm when your clothes are damp.
 Dress like an onion so you can easily peel off layers to adjust your temperature.
-Choose a moisture-wicking base of long underwear, a middle layer of insulating fleece to keep you warm, and a weatherproof outer jacket and trousers.
-Avoid cotton as it stays wet and pack a puffy insulation layer too if you’re going to be staying still for long periods.
+Choose a moisture-wicking base of long underwear or a baselayer, a middle layer of insulating fleece to keep you warm, and a weatherproof outer jacket and trousers.
+Avoid cotton as it stays wet and pack a puffy insulation layer too, like a down jacket or similar synthetic, if you’re going to be staying still for long periods.

 3. Accessorise